glotzerlab/hoomd-blue/sphinx-doc/howto/prevent-particles-from-moving.rst

 MD simulations
 --------------

-To prevent a subset of particles from moving in MD simulations omit the stationary particles from the filter (or filters) that you provide to your integration method (or methods).
+Omit the stationary particles from the filter (or filters) that you provide to your integration method (or methods) to prevent them from moving in MD simulations.
 For example:

 .. literalinclude:: prevent-particles-from-moving-md.py
     :language: python